kelseykm/vcard4/README.md

 # vcard4

-__vCard version 4.0 javascript library with full implementation of RFC 6350__
+__vCard version 4.0 javascript library for creating or parsing vCards with full implementation of RFC 6350__

 For use in node or in the browser